breadlysm/SpeedFlux/README.md

 ## Running the Script

 ### Docker Compose
-If you already have Docker and Docker Compose installed, the quickest way to start using this is Quickest way to get you up
+If you already have Docker and Docker Compose installed, you can use the included docker compose file.
 1. clone the github repo
 2. navigate to the folder
 3. edit the `docker-compose.yml` file with your settings
 4. then run `docker compose up`
 ### Docker Run

-1. Build the container.

-    `docker build -t breadlysm/speedtest-to-influxdb ./`

-2. Run the container.
+1. Run the container.
     ```
      docker run -d -t --name speedflux \
     -e 'NAMESPACE'='None' \